5 Takeaways From The Last Democratic Debate Before The New Hampshire Primary

 2. Establishment hand-wringing over Biden might be warranted

-It was a remarkable moment at the beginning of the debate, when Biden said Iowa voters "didn't miss anything" and that "I'll probably take a hit here."
-He said traditionally New Hampshire goes for candidates who are from nearby, and, well, Vermont's Sanders and Sen. Elizabeth Warren of Massachusetts are neighboring senators.
+It was a remarkable moment at the beginning of the debate, when Biden said that Iowa voters "didn't miss anything" and that "I'll probably take a hit here."
+He said that traditionally, New Hampshire goes for candidates who are from nearby, and, well, Vermont's Sanders and Elizabeth Warren of Massachusetts are neighboring senators.

 But Biden was vice president.
-No one has higher name identification in the field, and he led the polls in New Hampshire as recently as three weeks ago — and then nose-dived.
+No one has higher name recognition in the field, and he led the polls in New Hampshire as recently as three weeks ago — and then nose-dived.

-Biden is hoping he can hold up with his support with his base of black voters and pull off a big win in South Carolina, where African Americans are a majority of the Democratic electorate.
+Biden is hoping he can hold up with the support of his base of black voters and pull off a big win in South Carolina, where African Americans are a majority of the Democratic electorate.
 His campaign team seems bullish on Nevada, too, citing their turnout operation there.
 Given Biden's support with the state's unions, they're already trying to bank early votes there.

 Biden was clearly lowering expectations in New Hampshire, but he's not inspiring confidence in moderate voters to go his direction.
 Iowa proved that.
 After all, a majority of Democratic voters who turned out in Iowa identified as moderates, and they were split between Biden, Buttigieg and Klobuchar.